A 2020 PLOTS AND PRAIRIE GROUSE PRIMER

 The ability to pick and choose options that can make a PLOTS agreement work, Kading said, is a big reason the program remains popular, with more than 2,000 landowners participating this year.
 “The program isn’t just one size fits all,” he said.
 “It can be tailored to fit just about any landowner’s operation.”

 “All things considered,” Kading said in reference to the COVID-19 pandemic and its effect on many aspects of life in North Dakota the last several months, “I’m really pleased with where we’re at.”

-All of those acres open to public access this fall are included in the 2020 version of the PLOTS guide, now available in print form at many retail outlets around the state, and in electronic form on the the Game and Fish website at www.gf.nd.gov.
+All of those acres open to public access this fall are included in the 2020 version of the PLOTS guide, now available in print form at many retail outlets around the state, and in electronic form on the the Game and Fish website at www.gf.nd.gov(link is external).
 Landowners interested in more information on how a PLOTS agreement might fit into their operation can find contact information for local private land biologists also on the website.

 Now, back to the grouse hunt.

 In a normal fall, much of North Dakota’s sharp-tail hunting takes place on grazed prairie, which is a patchwork of short and longer grasses depending on grazing patterns.
 That was not the case on the PLOTS tract we entered.
 Once across the fence and settling into the random pace of a grouse walk behind a meandering bird dog, the influence of 8 inches of rain in that region from Aug.
 1 to the grouse opener on Sept.
 14 was remarkable.